sharryy/sharryy.github.io/README.md

+# Introduction

 Welcome to my portfolio website, where I showcase my work and skills to the world.
-This website is so awesome, it will make your grandma jealous.
+This website is so awesome, it will make jealous.

 # Quickstart